KyleMGit/basic_harness/README.md

 # Hermes-Refined Coding Agent Harness

+## Required global prompt layer

+Repository-root `READ_THIS.md` is the operator-managed global instruction layer.
+It is resolved relative to `agent.py`, never the process working directory, validated as UTF-8, screened by the existing prompt-content scanner, and limited to **20,000 characters**.
+Missing, unreadable, invalid-UTF-8, empty, oversized, scanner-rejected, or reserved-marker-containing content stops startup or a mode rebuild instead of being omitted.

+Prompt construction order is: the replaceable base template with `USER.md`, `MEMORY.md`, and the skill catalog filled in; then a separately marked `READ_THIS.md` block; then Hermes tool XML when `--xml` is enabled.
+Because injection happens outside template formatting, a replacement base/persona template does not need a `READ_THIS.md` placeholder.
+The block is mandatory in normal, no-memory, no-skills, read-only, stateless, mode-rebuilt, and XML prompts.

+The complete system prompt is frozen and saved per session.
+Resume preserves an existing marked `READ_THIS.md` snapshot exactly; a legacy saved prompt without the marker receives the current validated block once.
+When disabled startup capabilities require the base prompt to be rebuilt, any saved marked `READ_THIS.md` snapshot is still retained.

+Agent-facing `write_file` and `patch_file` deny only the canonical repository-root `READ_THIS.md`; `read_file` remains allowed, and unrelated nested files with that name are ordinary workspace files.
+This is an agent file-tool boundary, not an operating-system permission: an operator can still edit the root file through an explicitly user-approved terminal command.

 An open-source, terminal-native Python agent harness optimized for local models (**Qwen-32b**, etc.) and remote models, inspired by [**NousResearch/hermes-agent**](https://github.com/nousresearch/hermes-agent).

 ---